The new watchOS 9.1 update is about to improve the battery life for current-generation Apple Watch users, especially for the Apple Watch Ultra.

 The new watchOS 9.1 update is now available.
 To see if you need to update, from your Apple Watch, go to Settings > General > Software Update.
 Or, from you iPhone, Watch app > General > Software Update.

 How does the battery life on your Apple Watch compare?
+Are you experiencing problems with your Apple Watch not charging?
 Let us know in the comments.